-From 14 Sep 2019, electronic payment transactions must be carried out with strong authentication or under the application of an exemption (Regulation (EU) 2018/389).
+From 14 September 2019, electronic payment transactions will have to be executed with strong authentication protocols or under the application of an exemption (Regulation (EU) 2018/389).

-It is necessary to use two or more items categorised as 'knowledge' (something only the user knows), 'possession' (something only the user possesses) and 'inheritance' (something that the user is).
-Combining the card number with the CCV and the expiry date of the card cannot be deemed a reliable knowledge or possession element.
+It will be necessary to use two or more elements categorised as knowledge (something known only to the user), possession (something possessed only by the user) and inherence (something that the user is).
+The combination of card number together with the CCV and the expiry date of the card cannot be deemed an element of reliable knowledge and possession.

-Payment service providers and the retail trade are working on an action plan for the full adoption of the strong authentication factors in a term of under 14 months, starting from September 2019, as a measure to minimise the potential impact of this situation, without compromising payment security.
+Payment service providers and retailers are working on an action plan for the full adoption of strong authentication factors as a measure to minimise the potential impact of this situation, without compromising payment security.

-Deploying the technology solutions that will enable the right balance between security in remote card payments (strong authentication) and the need for user-friendliness and accessibility of payments (exemptions) in the area of e-commerce.
+Deploying the technological solutions that will enable the right balance between security in remote card payments (strong authentication) and the need for user-friendliness and accessibility of payments (exemptions) in the field of e-commerce.

-This will enable these payments to continue to be made in an e-commerce environment where the level of security is very high, as shown by the fraud ratios.
+This will enable the continuity of these payments in an e-commerce environment where the level of security is very high, as shown by the fraud ratios.

 Strictly necessary cookies